sparkflows/sparkflows-docs/docs/user-guide/web-app/design-patterns/multiple-file-upload.rst

 Multiple File Upload in Analytical App
 ====================================

-Fire Insights enables you to upload multiple files in Analytical App.
+Sparkflows enables you to upload multiple files in Analytical App.

 This document explains in detail the steps required to enable multiple file upload in Analytical Apps.